pulumi/pulumi-aws/CONTRIBUTING.md

-# Contributing to Pulumi
+# Contributing to the Pulumi ecosystem

-Do you want to hack on Pulumi?
+Do you want to contribute to Pulumi?
 Awesome!
 We are so happy to have you.
+We have a few tips and housekeeping items to help you get up and running.

+## Code of Conduct

+Please make sure to read and observe our [Code of Conduct](./CODE-OF-CONDUCT.md)

+## Community Expectations

+Please read about our [contribution guidelines here.](https://github.com/pulumi/pulumi/blob/master/CONTRIBUTING.md#communications)

+## Setting up your development environment

+This repository holds the source code for the [Pulumi AWS provider](https://www.pulumi.com/registry/packages/aws/).
+The Provider SDK code in this repository is generated via the [Pulumi Terraform Bridge](https://github.com/pulumi/pulumi-terraform-bridge), so keep that in mind as you work in this repository.

+### Pulumi prerequisites

-Please refer to the [main Pulumi repo](https://github.com/pulumi/pulumi/)'s [CONTRIBUTING.md file]( https://github.com/pulumi/pulumi/blob/master/CONTRIBUTING.md) for details on how to do so.
+Please refer to the [main Pulumi repo](https://github.com/pulumi/pulumi/)'s [CONTRIBUTING.md file]( https://github.com/pulumi/pulumi/blob/master/CONTRIBUTING.md#developing) for details on how to get set up with Pulumi.

 ## Committing Generated Code